973.228.9898

 In October 2023, The Journal of the American Medical Association(JAMA), examined adverse events in patients with diabetes associated with GLP-1 RA in a research letter called “Risk of Gastrointestinal Adverse Events Associated With Glucagon-Like Peptide-1 Receptor Agonists for Weight Loss” where it concluded that studies have found increased risks of gastrointestinal adverse events, such as biliary disease, pancreatitis, bowel obstruction, and gastroparesis.

-Additionally, A recent report from CNN discussed patients aren’t just experiencing minor stomach symptoms due to some of these the weight loss drugs, their stomachs are apparently completely paralyzed.
+Additionally, A recent report from CNN discussed that patients aren’t just experiencing minor stomach symptoms due to some of these weight loss drugs; their stomachs are apparently completely paralyzed.
 After a year of taking Ozempic injections, both patients reportedly became extremely ill, including symptoms of severe vomiting and an inability to eat.
 They were eventually diagnosed with severe gastroparesis, or “paralyzed stomachs.”

 Read More